 For a foreign worker to be considered highly qualified in Spain and be eligible for this type of work permit, they must receive a salary that meets certain salary thresholds established by the immigration regulation.

-As of 2025, the salary thresholds for highly qualified professionals in Spain remain as follows:
+In May 2026, the salary thresholds for highly qualified professionals in Spain rose slightly to:

 No. The minimum salary requirement for highly qualified professionals only considers the fixed part of the salary compensation.
 The variable part, if any, such as bonuses, commissions, or performance-based rewards, will not be taken into account when assessing the application.